 Celebrate all the great cuisine of Rhode Island with food truck gatherings, tasty wine, and craft beer throughout the warmer months.

 Sailboats, mansions, and what else?
 How about some classic cars.
 Right on the famous Bellevue Ave, you can learn the history of the automobile.

 With over 100 incredible cars from every time period, this makes it one of the most fun things to do in Newport RI for history buffs.
 You also visit the Newport Car Museum in Portsmouth for more classic cars.

 18. Oldest Restaurant in the USA

-Have any questions on this blog, or want to share your own fun things to do in Newport RI?
+Have any questions on this article or want to share more of the top things to do in Newport RI?
 Leave us a comment below!

 Brigitte & Jake